jcbnlsn/KeyboardEventsPlugin/README.md

 * When calling keyboardEvents.setSpellCheckingType or keyboardEvents.setAutocorrectionType the type will be set on all instances of the text boxes in your app.

-* You need to set spell checking and auto-correction **AFTER** creating your text boxes.
+* You need to set spell checking, auto-correction and setKeyboardAppearance **AFTER** creating your text boxes.

 ### **Project Settings**
 To use this plugin, add an entry into the plugins table of build.settings.
 When added, the build server will integrate the plugin during the build phase.